 After this, you will be ready to tackle Foundations of Deep RL with ease.

 Foundations of Deep Reinforcement Learning is a neatly written book, where the key concepts are clearly explained and easy to understand.
 We would definitely recommend this book to anyone that wants to grab the key ideas and start working on Deep RL right away.

-While by itself it wont make you an expert, it will give you a fantastic foundation and set you up for more advanced material like the course on Udacity Deep Reinforcement Learning Nanodegree or other well known books on the subject like Reinforcement Learning, second edition: An Introduction (Adaptive Computation and Machine Learning series).
+While by itself it wont make you an expert, it will give you a fantastic foundation and set you up for more advanced material like the course on Udacity Deep Reinforcement Learning Nanodegree or other well known books on the subject like Reinforcement Learning: An Introduction (Adaptive Computation and Machine Learning series).